Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Introduction

+Vision-Language Models (VLMs) are increasingly being explored for robotic perception and open-world navigation tasks such as autonomous vehicles and robotic systems \cite{shah2022lmnavroboticnavigationlarge, huang2023visuallanguagemapsrobot, dorbala2022clipnavusingclipzeroshot}.
+A key capability for such systems is accurate, robust, and reliable geo-localization, particularly in scenarios requiring global re-localization, such as the kidnapped robot problem, where a robot must recover its pose without prior knowledge of its location.
+Image-based geo-localization is particularly valuable in this case because it can provide precise location information in environments where GPS signals are weak, unavailable, or unreliable.
+However, it remains a highly challenging task due to the vast geographic diversity of our planet and environmental variations such as lighting, weather, and seasonal changes.
+These challenges make robustness and reliability essential considerations when evaluating geo-localization methods for deployment in real-world applications.

-Traditionally, geo-localization efforts have been focused on classification and retrieval approaches, using either CNN or transformer-based architectures for feature extraction.
-More recently, VLMs have helped incorporate broader semantic and contextual knowledge to the extracted features.
-Despite their potential, VLMs have primarily been used as feature extractors \cite{haas2024pigeonpredictingimagegeolocations, 10.1145/3557918.3565868, Zhou_2024} rather than as stand-alone geo-localization systems.
-Although this approach has shown promising results, a major limitation is that the most advanced models are only available through APIs, which restricts access to model features and gradients.
+Traditionally, geo-localization efforts have been focused on classification and retrieval approaches.
+More recently, VLMs have helped incorporate broader semantic and contextual knowledge into the extracted features.
+As a result, open-source VLMs have primarily been used as feature extractors \cite{haas2024pigeonpredictingimagegeolocations, 10.1145/3557918.3565868, Zhou_2024} for retrieval.
+However, many of the most capable proprietary VLMs are only accessible via black-box APIs, limiting direct access to embeddings and restricting their use within conventional retrieval pipelines.

-Recently, \cite{mendes2024granularprivacycontrolgeolocation} has shown that state-of-the-art (SOTA) VLMs, such as GPT-4v, are capable geo-locators even in a black-box setting using a single text-based prompt.
-This conclusion, however, is based on a single experiment using a standard publicly available image geo-localization dataset \cite{Hays:2008:im2gps} which may have been seen by the model during pre-training.
-It is therefore important to examine the model's geo-localization accuracy across both publicly available and non-public datasets.
-Secondly, semantically-equivalent text-based prompts and semantically-equivalent query images need to be taken into consideration before drawing a conclusion about the geo-localization capabilities of VLMs.
-Thirdly, the auto-regressive and probabilistic generation process of the VLMs requires to be taken into account while investigating the utility for geo-localization task.
+Despite these constraints, recent work \cite{mendes2024granularprivacycontrolgeolocation} demonstrates that SOTA VLMs, such as GPT-4v, are capable geo-locators even in a black-box setting using a single text-based prompt.
+This emerging capability raises important questions about their reliability and generalization for real-world robotic navigation, where consistent localization performance across diverse environments is essential.
+Since access to the internal representations of these models is limited, safety assurance and failure analysis becomes more challenging.
+Furthermore, existing evaluations often rely on publicly available datasets \cite{Hays:2008:im2gps} which have data distributions that may resemble model training data, underscoring the need for a broader, more rigorous assessment that covers a wider data distribution, including both public and non-public datasets.
+Additionally, sensitivity to semantically-equivalent text-based prompts and semantically-equivalent query images needs to be taken into consideration before deployment of VLMs in geo-localization systems.